HamzaElshafie/CUDA_Kernels/README.md

 ## Day 3 – CUDA Matrix Addition kernel

-- Implemented vector addition on both **CPU** and **GPU** using CUDA
+- Implemented matrix addition on both **CPU** and **GPU** using CUDA (Supports 2D matrices only)
 - Achieved ~**100× speedup** with CUDA kernel over CPU

 ## Day 4 – Triton Matrix Addition
-- Implemented matrix addition in Triton.
+- Implemented same matrix addition in Triton.
 Completed the kernel wrapper code and made substantial progress on the kernel itself; will continue work tomorrow.
 Planning to add autotuning and unit tests as well.
 - Finished Chapter 2